kucingku100/Benchmark-Quok-Tutorial/README.md

 https://quok.it/gensyn
 Then check your email to receive your API Key.

-2. Open a new terminal and run this command:
+2. Open a new terminal and run this command

 ```bash
 sudo install -d -m 0755 /etc/apt/keyrings && \